 No significant impacts associated with hydrology and water quality are anticipated to occur as a result of the proposed project.
-Accordingly, the potential hydrology and water quality impacts are considered to be less than significant than those evaluated in the GPU EIR.
+Accordingly, the potential Hydrology and Water Quality impacts are considered to be less than significant than those evaluated in the GPU EIR.
 Less than significant impacts are considered to be consistent with the GPU EIR.

-References: Application materials; Stanislaus County Public Works Standards and Specification; Stanislaus County Zoning Ordinance (Title 21); Referral response received from the Central Valley Regional Water Quality Control Board, dated March 15, 2023; Referral response received from the Stanislaus County Department of Environmental Resources Groundwater Division, dated March 15, 2024; Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.1
+References: Public Works Standards and Specification; Application materials; Referral response from the Stanislaus County Department of Environmental Resources Environmental Health Division, dated February 14, 2025; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XI.
-LAND USE AND PLANNING Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? х
+LAND USE AND PLANNING Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? x